ic-factory/ecic/README.md

 ### Add existing RTL files

-To add an existing RTL file to the project, go to the project folder and use the `ecic add design` commmand.
-This will add all the listed files to the given design library.
-If the library does not already exist, you will be asked to confirm the creation of it.
+To add an existing RTL file to the project, go to the project folder and use the `ecic addfile` commmand.
+This will add all the listed files to your project.

-For example, to add two existing files named `./foo/bar/some_design.sv` and `../toto/kuku.vhd` to a library called `my_lib`, run:

-    $ ecic add design my_lib ./foo/bar/some_design.sv ../toto/kuku.vhd
+You can specify the library name with the `--lib` option or rely on an implicit library name that is extracted from the full paths of the added files.
+In the latter case the extracted library name will be equal to the name of the directory just under `src/design` or `src/testbench`.
+In either case, if the library does not already exist, you will be asked to confirm the creation of it.

+For example, given that:

+  * you have a Unix like terminal
+  * you want to eg. add all design files that have a `.vhd` or `.sv` extention
+  * all design files are placed in subfolders under a `./src/design`
+  * all files for a given RTL library are placed under a folder (of the same name) in the `./src/design`

+... then you can use the standard Unix `find` command and leave out the `--lib` option:

+    $ ecic addfile `find ./src/design -name "*.vhd"` `find ./src/design -name "*.sv"`

-Although all files that belong to a given library should be placed in the folder for that library, you can specify files that are placed anywhere in your file system.
+Although all files that belong to a given library should be placed in the folder for that library, you can specify files that are placed anywhere in your file system, but this requires using the `--lib` option.
+For example, to add two existing files named `./foo/bar/some_design.sv` and `../../some/path/outside/the/library/folder/kuku.vhd` to a library called `my_lib`, run:

-If you have a Unix like terminal and want to eg. add all files in a `./foo` folder that has the extension `.vhd`, you can use the standard Unix `find` command:
+    $ ecic addfile --lib=my_lib ./foo/bar/some_design.sv ../../some/path/outside/the/library/folder/kuku.vhd

+If all your VHDL designs assume to be compiled into one library called `work`, you can just set `--lib=work`, eg.:

-    $ ecic add design my_lib `find ./foo -name "*.vhd"`
+    $ ecic addfile --lib=work `find . -name "*.vhd"`

-When adding files to the project, the file extension (eg. vhd) is used to determine the file type.
+When adding files to the project, the file extension (eg. .vhd) is used to determine the file type.
 VHDL files are expected to have a .vhd or .vhdl extension and Verilog/SystemVerilog files are expected to have a .sv og .v extension.
 You can also specify the file type with a `type=vhdl|sv` option, eg.:

-    $ ecic add design --type=vhdl my_lib `find ./foo -name "*.*"`
+    $ ecic addfile --type=vhdl --lib=my_lib `find ./foo -name "*.*"`

 ## Compiling and elaborating RTL files